lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Although the number of delegates is currently limited to 600, there is space available and all petitions are being accepted.
 If that changes this page will be updated.

+Mandatory steps to becoming a delegate:
 | 1.
 Review the :ref:`Delegate-Homepage-Guidelines-Expectations`.
 | 2.
 Submit a petition for one of the :ref:`Delegate-Homepage-RSP-Accounts`.
 | 3.
 Set up your account in the :ref:`Delegate-Homepage-Forum`.
 | 4.
 Watch the recorded :ref:`Delegate-Homepage-Kickoff` (13 minutes).
 | 5.
 Review your options for :ref:`Delegate-Homepage-Getting-Support`.

+Optional (but recommended) steps for delegates:
-| 6. *Optional:* follow step-by-step introductions to the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`.
+| 6.
+Follow step-by-step introductions to the RSP's :ref:`Tools-RSP-Portal` or :ref:`Tools-RSP-Notebook`.
-| 7. *Optional:* work at your own pace through the :doc:`/tutorials-examples/index`.
+| 7.
+Work at your own pace through the :doc:`/tutorials-examples/index`.
-| 8. *Optional:* attend :ref:`Delegate-Homepage-DP0-Virtual-Seminars` or watch recordings where available.
+| 8.
+Attend :ref:`Delegate-Homepage-DP0-Virtual-Seminars` or watch recordings where available.
-| 9. *Optional:* consider the :ref:`Delegate-Homepage-Delegate-Activities`.
+| 9.
+Consider the :ref:`Delegate-Homepage-Delegate-Activities`.
-| 10. *Optional:* be aware that the `Rubin Users Committee <https://www.lsst.org/scientists/users-committee>`_ are your advocates.
+| 10.
+Be aware that the `Rubin Users Committee <https://www.lsst.org/scientists/users-committee>`_ are your advocates.

 .. _Delegate-Homepage-Guidelines-Expectations: